 Jamie is most recently from Columbia, Tennessee, but originates from just outside Kansas City.
 A part-time Royals fan and hobbyist photographer, Jamie attended Harding University and received a degree in Early Childhood Education.
 This led her to teaching kindergarten and first grade before joining the staff at Hendersonville as Day School Director.
 In November 2017 she accepted the consolidated role of Children’s Minister and Day School Director.

 Jamie is married to Kevin and they have two children, Hallie and Will.

 Stan Wilson is a Nashville native.
 He graduated from David Lipscomb High School in 1991 and followed up at Lipscomb University with a B.A. in Computer Information Systems in 1993.
 He is married to Cheryl (McLevain) of Mount Juliet and now calls her family’s retired farm home.
 Stan and Cheryl met at David Lipscomb High School, and they married in 1992 at Harpeth Hills Church of Christ.

 Stan has a non-conventional path to ministry work.
 He is the son and grandson of pulpit ministers.
 However, his entrepreneurial drive has taken him from holding executive positions in global firms to 180 mph around Daytona Speedway as a race car driver.

 Kingdom opportunities have always presented themselves along Stan’s journey.
 He served on the board of Road Race Ministries while racing sports cars, was the Chaplin on Harley-Davidson retreat rides for area dealerships and taught Bible classes and was a camp counselor for several years at Western Kentucky Youth Camp.
 He preached and taught on a regular basis in former positions with Nashville area congregations.

 Stan returned to Hazelip’s School of Theology at Lipscomb in 2016.
-He plans to complete his Masters of Divinity in the Spring of 2019.
+He completed his Masters of Divinity in the Spring of 2019.